Newburgh Conspiracy: Historical analysis

-Historian Richard Kohn writes that a number of key details about the individuals and their motivations are not known, and probably never will be.
+Historian Richard Kohn writes that a number of key details about the individuals and their motivations are not known.
 For example, it is unclear exactly how much Colonels Brooks and Stewart, the principal messengers in the affair, knew.
-The intent of the Gates group has been the subject of some debate: Kohn argues that they were intent on organizing some form of direct action (although he disclaims the idea that this would necessarily take the form of a traditional coup d'état), while historian Paul David Nelson claims Kohn's thesis is circumstantial and poorly supported by primary materials.
+The intent of the Gates group has been the subject of some debate: Kohn argues that they were intent on organizing some form of direct action, although he disclaims the idea that this would necessarily take the form of a traditional coup d'état, while historian Paul David Nelson claims Kohn's thesis is circumstantial and poorly supported by primary materials.
 A letter written by General Gates in June 1783 illustrates the disagreement: in the letter Gates writes that the purpose of the events was to pressure Congress.
 Kohn argues that Gates is writing after the fact to cover his tracks, while Nelson claims Gates is giving a candid account of the affair.
 Historian C. Edward Skeen writes that Kohn's case is weak because it relies heavily on interpretation of written statements and is not well supported by the actions of the alleged conspirators.
 He notes, for example, that there is ample evidence suggesting mutinous sentiments were not obviously circulating in the Newburgh camp between the arrivals of Brooks and Stewart; Kohn counters that the relative quiet in camp masked significant undercurrents of unhappiness.

 David Cobb, who served on Washington's staff during the affair, wrote in 1825, "I have ever considered that the United States are indebted for their republican form of government solely to the firm and determined republicanism of George Washington at this time."
 Skeen notes that the event has served to significantly burnish Washington's reputation.